 Remember Your “Why”

-The following scripture found in 1 Peter 4 gives great insight into our motivation for commitments.
 Knowing your “why” provides tremendous motivation for freeing yourself from the weight of over-commitment.

 Above all, love each other deeply, because love covers over a multitude of sins.
 Offer hospitality to one another without grumbling.
 Each of you should use whatever gift you have received to serve others, as faithful stewards of God’s grace in its various forms.
 If anyone speaks, they should do so as one who speaks the very words of God.
 If anyone serves, they should do so with the strength God provides, so that in all things God may be praised through Jesus Christ.
 To him be the glory and the power for ever and ever.
-Amen. (vv.
-8-11)
+Amen.
+(1 Peter 4:8-11)